bachew/darknodes/README.md

 $ pip install --user inkbot
 ```

-Inkbot **automatically installs darknode-cli** on demand, but you can install it explicityly:
+Inkbot automatically installs darknode-cli when needed, but you can install it explicitly:

 ```console
 $ inkbot install-darknode-cli